Car Accident Lawyer

 The late Clarence Ditlow, a leading crusader for auto safety, called the trailer hitch recall a sham.
 The evidence supports that opinion.
 Repairs or modifications to recalled vehicles are supposed to overcome design flaws, and the trailer hitch does not accomplish that goal.
 A senior FCA engineer admitted in a deposition that the trailer hitch does not protect the gas tank.
 In fact, the trailer hitch makes the Liberty less safe.
 Research shows that rear-end collisions often drive the trailer hitch receiver into the gas tank, causing a rupture.

 Data compiled by the nonprofit Center for Auto Safety demonstrated that the trailer hitch does not prevent the Liberty from catching on fire after a rear-end collision.
 Liberty occupants continue to die because of FCA’s refusal to fix the problem it created by placing a plastic gas tank in a vulnerable position.

 Accident victims who get burned in a Jeep Liberty fire, and families of victims who die because a Liberty gas tank exploded, can pursue a claim against FCA even if a trailer hitch was installed on their vehicle.
 Lawyers who handle Jeep Liberty explosions understand that FCA must be held accountable for marketing a vehicle with a dangerous design flaw.
-Contact a car accident lawyer, like a car accident lawyer in Atlanta, GA, to pursue a claim.
+Contact a car accident lawyer to pursue a claim.